 The first Alien movie is a good one for this - check out the devices on the walls inside the ventilation ducts!
 And much much more!

 Such as corridor walls made half (and their floors made wholly) of red plastic shiping pallets.
+This materal (often spray-painted silver or grey) is a rather stock wall-component of fictional spaceships across the galaxy!

 Still with Alien, the highlighted stainless steel plates on the walls and ceiling in the shot below are very popular in a lot of sci-fi.
 They are heat-exchanger plates out of commercial air-conditioning cooling stacks.
 I had a dozen of these from a scrap metal merchant several years back - stainless steel sheet is hell to cut, even with an angle-grinder!, which is probably why they are usually used as-is, even though those corner holes always end up making the panels look out-of-place and just-tacked-on (well, to me, anyway - holes that go nowhere for no reason look odd - stick a spray-painted yogurt pot in them or something!).